ansible-collections/ansible.netcommon/README.md

 ansible.netcommon.private|Test if an IP address is private<br/>`'10.1.1.1' is ansible.netcommon.private`
 ansible.netcommon.public|Test if an IP address is public<br/>`'8.8.8.8' is ansible.netcommon.public`
 ansible.netcommon.reserved|Test for a reserved IP address<br/>`'253.0.0.1' is ansible.netcommon.reserved`
-ansible.netcommon.unicast|Test for a unicast IP address<br/>`'10.0.0.1' is ansible.netcommon.unicast`
+ansible.netcommon.resolvable|Test if an IP or name can be resolved via /etc/hosts or DNS<br/>`'docs.ansible.com' is ansible.netcommon.resolvable` ansible.netcommon.unicast|Test for a unicast IP address<br/>`'10.0.0.1' is ansible.netcommon.unicast`
+ansible.netcommon.up|Case insensitve test for `up`<br/>`interface.admin_state is ansible.netcommon.up`

 <!--end collection content-->